kikkisingh/test_app_6/README.md

 # README

-Practice Ruby on rails course from udemy
+first test repo on complete Ruby on rails course from udemy